Last Updated on December 11, 2024 by Martina McKeough

 So if you want to remove creases from your footwear choose a hairdryer or Iron (but only with a damp cloth) for a safer alternative.

-Hopefully, you’ve learned how to stop Doc Martens from creasing in the first place with my other handy tips meaning you can keep your shoes looking better for longer.
+Hopefully, my tips have shown you how to stop Doc Martens from creasing in the first place with my other handy tips meaning you can keep your shoes looking better for longer.

 More Help For Doc Wearers